sean-lo/OptimalMatrixCompletion.jl/README.md

-# Matrix Completion Branch-and-Bound
+# Optimal Low-Rank Matrix Completion via Branch-and-bound

-`MCBnB` is a Julia package which solves low-rank matrix completion problems exactly via a custom branch-and-bound scheme.
+`OptimalMatrixCompletion` is a Julia package which solves low-rank matrix completion problems to certifiable optimality via a custom branch-and-bound scheme.
 It is the implementation of the following paper: []().

 If you use this in your work, please cite this paper as follows: